 Just feet from the Chester County/Montgomery County border, this bridge is also a great option for those lamenting the lack of covered bridges in Montgomery County, Pennsylvania.

 Rapp’s Covered Bridge

-Because of the beautiful setting, Rapp’s Covered Bridge is probably the nicest to visit of the bridges on this list.
+Because of the beautiful setting, Rapp’s Covered Bridge is one of the nicest to visit bridges on this list.
 However, despite having gone through a $1.5 million restoration in 2011, the bridge was closed when my photos, which were taken in October 2014.

 Getting There: When visiting the bridge, the marker leads you to the parking area on one side of the bridge.
-If you are coming from downtown Pheonixville, your GPS may route you over the bridge.
+If you are coming from downtown Phoenixville, your GPS may route you over the bridge.

 Rapp’s Covered Bridge can be found at the following coordinates: 40.138245, -75.552876.

 Kennedy Covered Bridge is a 100-foot long bridge located in East Vincent Township of Chester County.
 It is located in a quiet area near a farm and some homes.

 The bridge was originally built in 1856 over French Creek, but was refurbished in 1979 and then completely rebuilt after a fire in 1986.
 However, the bridge is evidently a copy of the original structure, though made with different, less flammable wood.